Pathway: Web Development

 Students (18 years old and above) located in the US or Puerto Rico and are enrolled in the US or Puerto Rico colleges and universities.

-Specific technical requirements are listed on the Eligibility section of this page. -
+Specific technical requirements are listed in the Eligibility section of this page.

 Do I need to be familiar with any specific programming language to apply for the course?